csaf-poc/csaf_distribution/docs/csaf_downloader.md

       --validator=URL          URL to validate documents remotely
       --validatorcache=FILE    FILE to cache remote validations
-      --validatorpreset=       One or more presets to validate remotely (default: mandatory) -c, --config=INI-FILE        Path to config ini file
+      --validatorpreset=       One or more presets to validate remotely (default: mandatory) -c, --config=TOML-FILE       Path to config TOML file

 Help Options:
   -h, --help                   Show this help message